London 1980 International Stamp Exhibition

 The London 1980 International Stamp Exhibition was an international stamp exhibition held under FIP (Fédération Internationale de Philatélie) patronage.
-It was held at Earls Court from the 6–14 May 1980.
+It was held at Earls Court from 6–14 May 1980.

 British stamp issues

 A 50p stamp and miniature sheet, both depicting London landmarks, were issued on 9 April to publicise the exhibition (S.G.
 1118/1119).
-They were designed by Jeffrey Matthews and were printed by Harrison and Sons using the line engraving process.
-Previous stamp issues promoting the exhibition were the 1978 Historic Buildings and 1979 Sir Rowland Hill miniature sheets (S.G.
+They were designed by Jeffrey Matthews and printed by Harrison and Sons using the line engraving process.
+Previous stamp issues promoting the exhibition included the 1978 Historic Buildings and the 1979 Sir Rowland Hill miniature sheets (S.G.
 1058 and 1099).
-A 10p stamp booklet was also issued.
+A 10p stamp booklet was also issued to promote the exhibition.

 Special handstamps

 Visitors to the exhibition were able to obtain special handstamp cancellations for first day covers and other items.
 The handstamps changed for each day's theme.